Hodapp87/prosha/README.md

 vertices - and sometimes the "refining" part of things required this in order to work right.

+I've also disliked how much my model felt like it tied me down to the "triangle mesh" representation.
+I haven't found a good way to build up higher-level representations to modularise and compose - but haven't given up yet on this.
+In some sense it is a conflict of goals because the aim was correct-by-construction triangle meshes.

 Also, I did this in order to learn the Rust language, and I repeatedly kept bumping into the conclusion that Rust was just not the right language for this.
 I was in need of things